Optimal Time-Adaptivity for Parabolic Problems: Numerical Experiments

 \section{Numerical Experiments}

 We consider the heat equation, i.e., $A = -\Delta$ confined to the physical domain $\Omega = (0,1)^2 \subset \mathbb{R}^2$, equipped with homogeneous Dirichlet boundary conditions on $\partial \Omega$ and set $\tend=1$.
-For the initial condition, we use $u_0 = 1$ in $\Omega$.
-For the space discretization, we consider a conforming, uniformly shape regular triangulation $\mathcal{E}_h$ of the domain $\Omega$ with mesh-size $h>0$ and consider as well the lowest order Lagrangian finite element space, in the following, denoted by $\mathcal{S}^1_0(\mathcal{E}_h)$, which also satisfies the homogeneous Dirichlet boundary conditions.
-In all the computations, the initial datum and right-hand side are set to $u_0=1$ and $f = 0$ in $\Omega$, respectively.
+For the space discretization, we consider a conforming, uniformly shape regular triangulation $\mathcal{E}_h$ of the domain $\Omega$ with mesh-size $h>0$ and consider as well the lowest order Lagrangian finite element space, in the following, denoted by $V:=\mathcal{S}^1_0(\mathcal{E}_h)$, which also satisfies the homogeneous Dirichlet boundary conditions.
 The computational implementation is conducted in the {\tt Matlab} library {\tt MooAFEM} \cite{innerberger2023mooafem}.